CoryBond/GiphFind/README.md

 Its a application that allows you to search, favorite and shuffle gifs using the giphy api.

 This is a public project using the Giphy "Public Key" and is not meant for commercial usage.
-As this project is just for experimentation and for learning purposes there is no "live" version of this application that I am aware of.
+This project is just for experimentation and for learning purposes.

 Dependencies: